Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Units will be inspected on a rotation, or, as needed, on a complaint basis.
 Until a registration system is established, it will be difficult to determine an inspection schedule.

-Inspections are a mandatory component of the registration and licensing program.
+Inspections are a mandatory component of the program.
 Inspectors will work with landlords to resolve scheduling conflicts.

 An inspector will physically walk through the rental unit to make sure basic life and safety standards are being met.
 The inspector will complete an inspection report and provide that report to the city.

-If all standards are met, a license will be issued for the unit.
+If all standards are met, a certificate of compliance will be issued for the property.

 If standards are not met, the city building department will provide the landlord with a list of changes needed to bring the unit into compliance.